rakeshjayanna/Datathon/README.md

-Breast Cancer Wisconsin Diagnosis using KNN and Cross Validation Project Overview-
+Breast Cancer Detection using KNN and Cross Validation Project Overview-
 This project focuses on diagnosing breast cancer using the K-Nearest Neighbors (KNN) algorithm, integrated with cross-validation techniques for robust model evaluation.
-The dataset used is the well-known Breast Cancer Wisconsin Dataset, which consists of features related to tumor characteristics, helping to classify tumors as either benign or malignant.

 Key Features -
 K-Nearest Neighbors (KNN): A simple, yet powerful classification algorithm used to identify whether a tumor is malignant or benign based on its proximity to other data points.